bmc-anvil/bmc-devops/profile/README.md

 Home of [BareMetalCode's Anvil](https://www.bmc-anvil.com/) Showcase Project

 ### Intro:
-**BMC's Anvil** aims to / will be (or maybe when you are reading this... actually is...) a fully functioning project manager tool.
+**BMC's Anvil** aims to / will be (or maybe when you are reading this... actually is...) a fully functioning project management tool.

 This GitHub Organization hosts all repositories that give life to the project.